Skip to content

 _targets = (Targets.IMAGE, Targets.MASK, Targets.BBOXES, Targets.KEYPOINTS)

-def apply(self, img: np.ndarray, factor: float = 0, **params: Any) -> np.ndarray:
+def apply(self, img: np.ndarray, factor: int, **params: Any) -> np.ndarray:

-def get_params(self) -> Dict[str, int]:
+def get_params(self) -> dict[str, int]:

 # Random int in the range [0, 3]

-return {"factor": random.randint(0, 3)}
+return {"factor": self.py_random.randint(0, 3)}

-return F.keypoint_rot90(keypoint, factor, **params)
+return fgeometric.keypoints_rot90(keypoints, factor, params["shape"])

-def get_transform_init_args_names(self) -> Tuple[()]:
+def get_transform_init_args_names(self) -> tuple[()]:

 return ()

-class Rotate (limit=90, interpolation=1, border_mode=4, value=None, mask_value=None, rotate_method='largest_box', crop_border=False, always_apply=False, p=0.5) [view source on GitHub]
+class Rotate (limit=(-90, 90), interpolation=1, border_mode=4, value=None, mask_value=None, rotate_method='largest_box', crop_border=False, mask_interpolation=0, fill=0, fill_mask=0, p=0.5, always_apply=None) [view source on GitHub]

 Rotate the input by an angle selected randomly from the uniform distribution.